TanakAiko/authAPI/README.md

 - [UUID](https://github.com/gofrs/uuid) : `go get github.com/google/uuid`

 ## Note
+The stucture of the body of the request is the following :
 - ### register
-The stucture for the body of the request (Register) is the following :
 ```
 {
     action: "register"